holguinj/docs-git-workflow/workflow.markdown

 It doesn't get much simpler than that, and often that's all you need.
 The commit message in step 5 above (marked with the `-m` or `--message` flag)

 ### Branching

+[GitHub Flow](https://guides.github.com/overviews/flow/) mandates that all work be done on a branch other than master, but that's not really practical for us.
+You should at least *consider* making a new branch for each task, but it's not required for quick changes.

 ### Committing

+We've historically been pretty lax when it comes to commit messages, but there are a few things that you really should keep in mind:

+  1. Commit messages are not only open to the public, they're proudly displayed in a sidebar on the docs site.
+Keep that in mind when writing them.
+  2. Give a clear indication of what the commit relates to up front.
+The first 50 characters or so of a commit message are the most important, because that's sometimes all you can see when you're looking through the history of a branch.
+  3. If the commit resolves a ticket, reference the ticket number somewhere in the commit message.

 ### Merging
 ### Publishing